okgourmet.com Home of Steve's Restaurant Reviews

 Nunu's Mediterranean Cafe & Market

 Nunu's is a "Cafe & Market" with display cases showcasing food and ingredients that can be taken home to be prepared.
 A grill behind the counter is used to prepare orders cooked in the restaurant, and these can be taken home as well.
-The menu includes both meat and vegetarian dinner plates, along with several a la carte items.
-I usually find that the "cafeteria" approach of ordering individual items works out the best.
+The menu includes sandwiches as well as dinners (and I have not even mentioned the sandwiches which I think are really good).

-A veggie sampler plate I ordered contained most of the vegetarian items that are served.
+The veggie sampler plate contains most of the vegetarian items available at the restaurant (with the notable exception of falafel).
 The Veggie Cabbage Roll was quite good, being hand rolled with rice, tomatoes, and garbanzo beans cooked with lemon juice.
 Although only one cabbage roll was served, there were enough other items so that it was a substantial meal.

-Houmos was a vegetarian side dish, and is also served on a number of the meat plates.
-This was more flavorful than most, the texture was just right, and there was enough olive oil to make this a good dip for the pita bread.
+Houmos was more flavorful than most, the texture was just right, and there was enough olive oil to make this a good dip for the pita bread.
 In the early days of going to Nunu's I thought the garlic overwhelmed the other flavors, but over time this has evolved from a good dish to a great one, with the flavorings (and not the garlic) becoming more pronounced.

 Tabouli was very fresh and well balanced.
-There is quite a bit of competition around the city with good tabouli, though, so I am not ready to say the one here is my favorite.
+There is quite a bit of competition around the city with good tabouli, but overall I think Nunu's is the best (in fact, this is one of the two or three best items at the restaurant).

 Lentil pilaf